- Explore the UNESCO Heritage Sites around Kathmandu Valley.

-The trek to Phu goes across some of the most unique chortens for which Nar and Phu are well known.
-The trail passes through scenic canyons and gorges until we reach a monolith that guards the steep trail to Phu.
-From here we get the first view of the villages in the area as well as the old “dzong” and the remains of the ruined forts.
+The trek to Phu goes across some of the unique chortens for which Nar and Phu are well known.
+The trail passes through scenic canyons and gorges until we reach a monolith that guards the steep trail.
+We get the first view of the village's area, the old dzong, and the remains of the ruins as well.
 We continue along the stream and arrive at the Phu gate, leading to Phu village.
 Overnight in trekkers lodge.

 Day 6.
 In Phu(Acclimatization day).

-After a good days rest in Phu village, we will trek back to Khyang, and continue to the intersection where the trail branches off to Nar.
-The trail descends passing many streams and crossing numerous suspension bridges until we reach Nar Village.
-Nat village has several Buddhist monasteries and provides awesome views of Pisang Peak (6092m) and other snow-clad mountains.
+Today we trek out of Nar Phedi following the winding trail towards Nar village.
+The trail goes past beautifully painted bamboo topped chortens and past several streams, over suspension bridges until we reach Nar Village.
+Nar village has several Buddhist monasteries and provides beautiful views of Pisang Peak (6092m) and other snow-clad mountains.
 Overnight in trekkers lodge.

 Today is the second scheduled acclimatization day in this trek before crossing the Kang La pass.
-We are recommended to rest and get acclimatized to the altitude.
-We spend the day taking a day hike nearby and explore the village and have a close look over the local culture and lifestyle of the local people.
+We recommend you rest and get acclimatized to the altitude.
+We shall hike to the surrounding areas and explore the village.
+And also have a closer look over the culture and lifestyle of the local people.
 Overnight in trekkers lodge.

-Today we have a long day, wake up early morning and head towards the Kang La pass, the pass connects us to the regular Annapurna circuit route.
-The pass provides a magnificent view of the Pisang peak, Annapurna II, Gangapurna, and Tilicho peak.
-After spending some time at the pass descend past pastureland and yak herders camp to Ngawal on the Upper Pisang route to Annapurna Circuit trek.
+Today we wake up early and head towards the Kang La pass.
+The pass connects us to the regular Annapurna circuit route.
+We ascend through the lateral moraine of Temdenzon Khola past yak pastures to Kangla Phedi.
+From Kangla Phedi, it is a steep ascent to Kangla Pass.
+The pass provides a magnificent view of Pisang peak, Annapurna II, Gangapurna, and Tilicho peak.
+After spending some time at the pass, we then descend past pastureland and yak herders camp to Ngawal on the Upper Pisang route to Annapurna Circuit trek.
 Overnight in trekkers lodge.

-We head for Pisang today.
-Set off early for the last leg of our Nar Phu valley trek.
-The trail to Pisang is wide and comfortable, at Pisang hop into a 4WD and drive to Besisahar.
-Overnight in trekkers Lodge.
+We set off early for the last leg of our Nar Phu valley trek.
+The trail to Pisang is wide and comfortable.
+At Pisang, we board into a 4WD and drive to Besisahar.
+Overnight in trekkers lodge

-After breakfast drive back to Kathmandu.
-Spend the evening shopping for souvenirs or just relax in your hotel rooms.
-Overnight in hotel
+After breakfast, we drive back to Kathmandu.
+The rest of the evening is for shopping or just rest and relaxing in your hotel rooms.
+Overnight in a hotel

 Transfer to the airport for your departure flight.